mrismanaziz/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!